With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 While Chrome’s safe browsing mode is enabled by default, the application has the latest or more efficient version called Enhanced Safe Browsing.

 With that being said, there are other ways too to ensure safe browsing.
 In combination with using the Enhanced Safe Browsing option, it is a smart idea to use VPNs.
-We would recommend only using the trusted VPNs for Android (ExpressVPN that experts recommend)
+We would recommend only using the trusted VPNs for Android in USA (ExpressVPN that experts recommend)

 6. Lock Screen Limitation

 Android typically displays notifications on your lock screen by default.
-Meaning, the contents of emails or text messages can be easily visible to anyone who has access to it at that particular moment.
+Meaning, the contents of emails or text messages can be easily visible to anyone in USA who has access to it at that particular moment.

 Luckily, you can restrict how much notification information is shown on your lock screen by going to the privacy section of your Android system settings and tapping on “Notifications on the lock screen.”